 If you can do it yourself - do it.
 We all know how hard it can be to run a business and there are many elements to balance.
 To manage a successful business you need to have a finger in many pies, and the more you understand about the business process the more successful you can be.
 To overcome harsh financial times, consider doing some tasks yourself for a period again as well as things such as cleaning your office yourself instead of paying for it.

-When it comes to hiring a team for your business – there are a lot of things to consider.
+When it comes to hiring a team for your business - there are a lot of things to consider.
 Of course, you want to be able to hire the best people for the job and this is important for the success of your venture, but also consider expenses.
 A full time employee not only requires a full wage, but benefits such as a retirement fund and healthcare as well as perks.
-If you choose instead to outsource for roles such as accounting and marketing you will save a lot of money and will be able to use the spare money to stay afloat.
+If you choose instead to outsource for roles like bookkeeping and marketing you will save a lot of money and will be able to use the spare money to stay afloat.

 One of the best things you can do this year if you are encountering harsh financial times with your business finances is ditch the office completely.
 An office seems like an essential asset for any business but with the rise of the digital age it is not as important as it once was.
 And with 2020 showing us that a lot of companies are perfectly able to function from home - do you really need to go back to office life?
 Consider ditching the expensive rent completely and instead working remotely.